GM (magazine): Content

 Content varied in each issue but normally covered a wide range of roleplaying activities including role-playing games (RPG), computer RPGs, play-by-mail, live action role-playing, board games, fantasy films, fantasy novels and solo roleplay books, miniature figures as well as scenarios, game playing hints and tips, short stories, interviews and much more.

 Terry Pratchett's short story "Final Reward" was originally published in the October 1988 issue.
-Pratchett also contributed to the eleventh issue, in July 1989, in a section titled “Pratchett’s Points”, though how much of it was written by Pratchett himself is unclear.
-It included an eleven-page section about “Adventuring in the Discworld” by Kevin Puttick, a map of Ankh-Morpork (predating The Streets of Ankh-Morpork by four years), and an edited extract from Pyramids presented as a one-page short story called “The Test”.
+Pratchett also contributed to the eleventh issue, in July 1989, in a section titled "Pratchett's Points", though how much of it was written by Pratchett himself is unclear.
+It included an eleven-page section about "Adventuring in the Discworld" by Kevin Puttick, a map of Ankh-Morpork (predating The Streets of Ankh-Morpork by four years), and an edited extract from Pyramids presented as a one-page short story called "The Test".

-David Langford was a regular contribitor with his book review column "Critical Hits", a continuation of the column he wrote for White Dwarf.
+David Langford was a regular contributor with his book review column "Critical Hits", a continuation of the column he wrote for White Dwarf.